nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete`
+### Deleting a student: `delete`

-Deletes the specified person from the address book.
+Tutors will be able to delete their tutees.

 Format: `delete INDEX`

+* `INDEX` is an unique id assigned to each student in the system.
-* Deletes the person at the specified `INDEX`.
+* Deletes the student at the specified `INDEX`
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `delete 2` deletes the 2nd student in the list.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`